GrzegorzStary/CONDOHOTEL/README.md

 #### First-time User
 - As a first-time user, I want to know where the condo hotel is located.
 - As a first-time user, I want to see room prices and availability.
-- As a first-time user, I want to learn more about the different types of rooms and amenities offered.
 - As a first-time user, I want to understand what experiences and services the condo hotel provides.
 - As a first-time user, I want to view real photos of the rooms and facilities.
-- As a first time user, I want to see video footage.
 - As a first time user, I want to see real peoples reviews.
 - As a first time user I want easly navigate to booking section and create a booking.